chriszimmerman/book-notes/software-design-x-rays/ch4.md

 - Don't refactor on a separate branch - the key driver behind a splinter refactoring is short lead times

 ## Build Temporary Tests as a Saftey Net

+- Test coverage is usually inadequate
+- You'll need to build a safety net based on *end-to-end* tests
+- Types of end-to-end tests depend on the API of your hotspot

+### Introduce Provisional End-to-end Tests

+- Treat code as a black box and just focus on its visibile behavior
+    - Ex.
+Selenium for web
+    - Ex.
+Sikuli for UI
+- Results in brittle test suite, but sets us up for next step - refactoring a core part of the system
+- Safety net needs to be temporary, and get rid of it once we meet our goal

+- Maintainable Tests Don't Depend on Details
+    - don't depend on details of UI
+    - instead query the DOM, or the identity of a specific component

+### Reduce Debt By Deleting Cost Sinks

+- Test code not growing with app code is a warning sign
+- Tests not growing with complexity of app code is another warning sign
+- May indicate that a sole developer tried to introduce unit tests but the organization as a whole didn't embrace the change
+    - These sorts of tests do more harm than good since they don't provide much value but still have to be built
+    - Delete them as a cost-saving measure

+## Turn Hotspot Methods into Brain-Friendly Chunks

+Naming programming constructs ties to our working memory, one of the most limiting factors in programming

+Optimizing for programmer understanding is one of the most important choices we make

+Ex.
+Chess masters
+- Chess masters don't recall individual pieces; they recall patterns aka chunks

+Ex.
+Craft.net
+- Reveals accidental complexity - nested loops & complex conditionals
+- Extract each piece into a method stating what it does - these are the "chunks"

+Data types are chunks too - replace primitives with types that have meaningful names

+## The Curse of a Successful System

+Code grows into hotspots because we change it a lot, and those changes are driven by user needs, both real and perceived